voxpupuli/puppet-rabbitmq/REFERENCE.md

 Boolean - Enables or disables automatic removal of member nodes that are no longer part of the cluster, but still a member of the quorum queue.
 This requires RabbitMQ 3.13 or higher.
-More information on this configuration can be found here: https://www.rabbitmq.com/docs/quorum-queues
+More information on this configuration can be found here: https://www.rabbitmq.com/docs/quorum-queues Important Note: This only takes affect if quorum_membership_reconciliation_enabled is set to true.

 Default value: `undef`